honeydew-sc/honeydew-ng/README.md

    `this`, and makes your html more explicit, especially when nesting controllers and dealing with inherited properties in nested scopes.

-3. modularize! when applicable, make your new component part of its own module.
+2. modularize! when applicable, make your new component part of its own module.
 Currently in progress:

        * sc.cmmodes - this should have all of the CodeMirror modes in it, but it currently only has reportMode

+3. `Start using Settings module` - currently, many of the settings talk directly to `$localStorage` and `$sessionStorage`.
+That's unhelpful because we're planning to switch out our dependency on the ngStorage module sometime in the future due to poor support and bad performance.
+Before we do that, we need to switch all direct uses over to the new Settings class in [app/components/settings/settings-service.es6][settings].

+[settings]: app/components/settings/settings-service.es6